cardano-foundation/CIPs/CIP-xxxxx/README.md

 ## Abstract

-This document describes a CIP-30 extension allowing webpages (i.e. dApps) to interface with Cardano Plutus-wallets.
-This document is a work in progress and is not yet finalized.
-It is expected to be updated as the ecosystem evolves.
+This document describes a CIP-30 extension allowing webpages (i.e. dApps) to interface with Cardano Plutus wallets.
+This interface is a work in progress and new versions are expected to be included as the ecosystem evolves.

 ## Motivation: why is this CIP necessary?